K16DIABLO/hnswlib/README.md

 # ADA-NNS (HNSW) - Angular Distance-Guided Neighbor Selection for Graph-Based Approximate Nearest Neighbor Search

-This repository is HNSW with ADA-NNS
+This repository is HNSW with ADA-NNS.
+ADA-NNS is a novel guided search algorithm that dynamically filters out less relevant neighbors by employing a lightweight proxy based on an approximate angular distance

 ### Prerequisites